Beats Powerbeats Fit review: My favourite pair to date for running, gym, and walking workouts

 The selection of eartips makes these headphones so comfortable to wear for long periods.
 I'm talking five hours or more.
 While I normally opt for an open-ear design, like the Shokz OpenFit 2, the Beats Powerbeats Fit are a versatile option that's just as good.
 In Transparency Mode, I can hear the doorbell at home, or if I've put them in to get my head down at work, I can still hear a colleague when they speak to me.

-Much like other pairs, you can answer the phone and disconnect a call with a tap on the side of these earbuds, and take your volume up and down.
-You can also adjust this setting in the preferences.
+As is standard across the range of Beats headphones, you can answer the phone and disconnect a call with a tap on the side of these earbuds, and take your volume up and down on your music.
+You can also adjust this setting in the preferences so the shortcuts work how you want them to.
+For a set of headphones, they are suprisingly customisable.

 The bright pink colourway does mean they are a little less discreet than a black or grey option, especially with my dark hair, but I love the pop of bright pink.